fResult/Just-Systems-Design/exercises/13_design-twitch-api/README.md

 ### 3. Channel Info

-This is the most straightforward piece of functionality on the page, since it only consists of displaying static data about the streamer.
+This is the simplest piece of functionality on the page, as it only involves displaying static data about the streamer.

-The user will call the *GetChannelInfo* endpoint, which will return the relevant entity, *ChannelInfo*, to be displayed on the page.
+The user will call the *GetChannelInfo* endpoint, which will return the relevant *ChannelInfo* entity to be displayed on the page.

 **ChannelInfo:**